 Nevertheless, reporters — to say nothing of the candidates themselves — ought not to assume that Republican voters reflexively gravitate toward any and all positions against gay rights.
 Opinions on these issues are changing fairly rapidly, and the partisan divides are not as strong as those on economic policy.

-The above commentary is spot on where it talks about New Hampshire… that is a make it or break it state for Huntsman.
+The above commentary is spot on where it talks about New Hampshire, which is a ‘make it or break it’ state for Huntsman.
 I’d go to the length of saying that Huntsman needs to win it if he wants any chance of pulling off the GOP nod.
-But he can’t just get clobbered in all of the other states…
+But he can’t just get clobbered in all of the other states (most likely outcome).